-OFTEN RECYCLABLE – One of the major perks to synthetic underlayments is that polyethylene and propylene are both recyclable materials.
-So when it comes time for the underlayment to be disposed of or if there are unusable leftover scraps, it can be recycled appropriately.
+Often recyclable – One of the major perks of synthetic underlayments is that polyethylene and propylene are both recyclable materials.
+So when it comes time for the underlayment to be disposed of or if there are unusable leftover scraps, they can be recycled appropriately.

 Synthetic Underlayment Disadvantages

 More expensive – The most significant disadvantage to synthetic underlayment is that it usually comes at a higher price point.
 Depending on the manufacturer or where it’s purchased, synthetics can be anywhere from two to five times more expensive than felt paper.
 Since it’s one of the best-performing materials to use as underlayment and the fact that it’s a newer invention, you’re getting what you pay for (a superior, long-lasting product).
 Also, keep in mind that synthetic underlayment comes in larger rolls, so you might have to purchase significantly more rolls of felt paper to cover the roofing structure, which may end up evening out the price difference in the end.

 Low permeability rating – While it may be a good thing for a roof underlayment to have a low permeability rating, meaning that less water and air can pass through it, it also can cause issues if not installed correctly.
 With synthetic underlayment, moisture from within the building cannot escape from the inside outwards, which means that proper attic and building ventilation is imperative when installing synthetics.

 Lower slopes – For low-slope standing seam metal roof applications, strictly peel and stick underlayment is a better choice.